MagicPoulp/swift_exercise1/README.md

+# Summary

-# Nice features
+## Nice features

 We do not use the recent library SwiftUI because not all devices can run it.

-We use a Table View because it suits well the problem at hand.
-We also use a  Material Design List based on a UICollectionViewController and using a Podfile.

 We use the Interface Builder and Auto Layout as much as possible.

 We use a global tab navigation controller.
 And in the podcasts page, we have a container that embedds a table view controller.

-We use a popup for the details page because it can take the whole screen.
-And we have a custom back button to dismiss the popup.
+We use 3 types of lists: UITableVIew, UICollectionView, and UIScrollView.
+We use a Table View because it suits well teh problem of a repeated pattern.
+We also use a  Material Design List based on a UICollectionViewController and using a Podfile.
+We use a custom layout class.
+We use a ScrollView for non repeated content for the episodes landing page.
+We use the layout guides on the ScrollView.

+We hide the navigation bar at the top, except for the langing pages.

 We customized thoroughly the table view, with extra colors, and using StackView.

+On a separate branch UIScrollView-bad-solution, we could make a complete view dynamicall without using Auto Layout.
+We could add content for arepeated pattern dynamically in a UIScrollView using dynamic layout, dynamic height calculations, and dynamic constraints from Swift.
+It is an alternative way more time consuming than using the Interactive Builder in XCode.

+## Things remaining to do

+Add a filter on the podcast when showing episodes.
+The Material Design Chip component looks seems well suited.

+Add Material Design themes and improve the whole design with images and colors.

+Change the pods to static libraries (remove use_frameworks), and fix the Framework Search Paths.
+(not straightforward, and buggy on my old XCode version that I am forbidden to update since it is locked on an AppleID)

+Add a nice image and info on how to use the app on the first page.
+And links to the company website.

 # Licenses